 The Benefits of Computer – Assisted Translation Tools for Human Translation

 Computer-assisted translations are not nearly as similar to machine translations as they may sound.
-A computer-assisted translation is a human translation that is made with the assistance of computer-assisted tools (CATs), which greatly increase the efficiency of human translation without lowering its quality.
+A computer-assisted translation is a human translation that is made with the assistance of computer-assisted translation (CAT) tools, which greatly increase the efficiency of human translation without lowering its quality.

-CATs serve multiple functions in the translation process.
+CAT tools serve multiple functions in the translation process.
 Firstly, they treat sections of texts as segments, saving both the source text and the translated text as a translation unit in a translation memory.
 Every time a translation unit reappears in a text, the same segment of translated text pops up, saving the translator time.
-The second major function of a CAT is, with its terminology management software, to enable translators to search for specific terms from a word bank in order to ensure consistency of terminology.
+The second major function of a CAT tool is, with its terminology management software, to enable translators to search for specific terms from a word bank in order to ensure consistency of terminology.

-It is important to note that CATs do not replace human input in computer-assisted translations.
+It is important to note that CAT tools do not replace human input in computer-assisted translations.
 It is the human translator who chooses whether or not to use the segment of text that the translation memory proposes, and it is a human who creates the original translation units and uses the terminology management software.
 The computer itself serves only to memorize translation units and enable the human translator to quickly search for specific terms in the word bank.

-The difference between machine translations and computer-assisted translations is simple: the former provide low-quality, inaccurate translations that fail to capture tone, idiomatic language, and dialect, while the latter are human translations made more efficient through the use of CATs, consideration of geographic variations in language use, and creative selection between multiple possible variations of a given section of text.
+The difference between machine translations and computer-assisted translations is simple: the former provide low-quality, inaccurate translations that fail to capture tone, idiomatic language, and dialect, while the latter are human translations made more efficient through the use of CAT tools, consideration of geographic variations in language use, and creative selection between multiple possible variations of a given section of text.

-At Art One Translations we understand the significant gains to be made through the use of CATs, which contribute to our quality translations without removing the human element from them.
+At Art One Translations we understand the significant gains to be made through the use of CAT tools, which contribute to our quality translations without removing the human element from them.
 For more information about our computer-assisted translation technology, do not hesitate to contact us.

 Comments are closed.